uWesleySS/rest-countries-api/README.md

-# Rest Country API- Frontend Mentor
+# Rest Country API - Frontend Mentor

 Rest Country App is a web application built using Vite and React, provided by Frontend Mentor, that allows users to explore country information fetched from the [REST Countries API](https://restcountries.com/).
 The app features a user-friendly interface to search for countries, filter data by continent or region, and view detailed information about each country.
 It also boasts a custom Material-UI light and dark theme for a personalized user experience.
 The app utilizes technologies like React Router DOM, Material-UI, Axios, React Hot Toast, and React Spinners to enhance the user experience.